 Edinger’s intellectualization of religious symbols will serve any good purpose.

 Sometimes the intellect ought to keep its fingers away from numinous symbols.
-Although an increased spiritual awareness is desirable in the materialistic era, a reductionistic view will not help.
+Although an increased spiritual awareness is desirable in our materialistic era, a reductionistic view will not be helpful.
 It’s evident that Edinger’s notions are irreconcilable

-the self.
+the self, and it’s controversial to interpret the Jungian archetypes as Platonic forms.
 E. says that he builds his ideas not only on Jung, but also on the

 medieval alchemists.
 However, as I will exemplify, these are being subjected to a very